EquinoxDev/chromium/media/test/data/README.md

 Actual video frames are the same as four-colors.mp4, except it specifies a rotation of 270 degrees in mp4 meta data.

+#### four-colors-vp9.web
+A 960x540 vp9 video with 4 color blocks (Y,R,G,B) in every frame.
+This is converted from four-colors.mp4 by ffmpeg.

 #### bear-320x180-hi10p.mp4
 #### bear-320x240-vp9_profile2.webm
 VP9 encoded video with profile 2 (10-bit, 4:2:0).